 Prescott is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Prescott enrolled in college, Prescott has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The education level of Prescott citizens is very high relative to the national average among all cities (21.84%): 38.47% of adults in Prescott have a bachelor's degree or even advanced degree.
+The population of Prescott is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.47% of adults in Prescott have a bachelor's degree or even advanced degree.

 The per capita income in Prescott in 2010 was $28,680, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
 This equates to an annual income of $114,720 for a family of four.
 However, Prescott contains both very wealthy and poor people as well.